Community Question: How can you get your partner trust you again if you broke their trust?

 In our last webinar, we had a number of questions from the audience that we wanted to take some time to answer properly.
 As we do more work and launch a podcast with experts and therapists; we’re also opening up more questions from the Couply community – these are anonymous questions and the link is above and– click here to ask your relationship question to an expert.

-Trust is an essential component of any healthy relationship.
+Trust is the cornerstone of any successful relationship.

 It is the foundation upon which all successful relationships are built!
 When that trust is broken, it can be very challenging to regain it.
 Betrayal can cause intense pain, anger, and confusion in your partner.
 Rebuilding trust takes time, effort, and lots and lots of patience.
 It requires honesty, commitment, and a willingness to work through the underlying issues that led to the betrayal.
 Depending on the breach of trust, it won’t always be a quick road to repair.
 You’re rebuilding the road.
 It’s hard work.